 We were skeptical about Umbra Labs (link) back in 2016, assuming their advertised capability was just too good to be true.
 We were wrong.

 Umbra’s patent proves that Umbra built something totally different from any other SAR company.
 If the antenna works, the Umbra antenna has the potential to offer a “reimagining” of how all space based radio frequency satellites could exploit the Umbra antenna technology.
-Umbra’s antenna allows small satellites to balance size, weight and power to maximize cost and performance.
-The high compaction ratio of the antenna solves many of the size, weight and power (SWAP) problems which have historically crippled the performance of other small satellites.
+Umbra’s antenna allows their small satellites to balance “size, weight and power (SWAP)” to maximize cost and performance.
+The high compaction ratio of the antenna solves many of the (SWAP) problems which have historically crippled the performance of other small SAR satellites.